osmlab/osm-community-index/README.md

 ## osm-community-index

-:speech_balloon: An index of community resources for OpenStreetMap.
+💬 An index of community resources for OpenStreetMap.

 * View the map of OpenStreetMap communities: https://openstreetmap.community
 * Or search and filter the community resources: https://community.osm.be/